emory-cs-infovis-master/web-dev/README.md

 # 0. Web Development

 The reward of learning D3 is exponentially greater compared to higher-level visualization libraries that provide preconfigured templates for common chart types.
-However, the creation of expressive visualizations in D3 requires a certain level of programming experience and web development knowledge (HTML, CSS, JavaScript, etc) that is covered in [CPSC 310](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-course&dept=CPSC&course=310) and inherited prerequisites.
+However, the creation of expressive visualizations in D3 requires a certain level of programming experience and web development knowledge (HTML, CSS, JavaScript, etc).
 It is imperative that you are comfortable using all the technologies that we superficially walk through in this article.
 The learning curve of D3 is challenging for the short time span of a single academic term and we do not recommend taking this course if you had no previous exposure to web development.

 This tutorial will serve to refresh you in case you're rusty, for the prerequisite material.